-To better understand issues associated with impaired driving, the AA Research Foundation has commissioned RIDNZ (Researching Impaired Driving in New Zealand) to examine the Ministry of Justice records on impaired driving offences and uptake of alcohol interlocks.
+To better understand issues associated with impaired driving, the AA Research Foundation has commissioned several studies from RIDNZ (Researching Impaired Driving in New Zealand) on use of alcohol interlock devices as well as impaired driving offences.

 This research project looked into the characteristics of recidivist drink-drivers.

 The research found that over half the drink-drivers caught in recent years had previous convictions.

 AA position on drink driving